pguse/ics4u-rust/notes/11-files/files.md

 In this example:
 - `File::open(file_path) opens the file at the specified path` or returns an error if the file is not found.
 - `file.read_to_string(&mut contents) reads the file's contents into a String` or returns an error if the file cannot be read.

-This should help you get started with reading text files in Rust.
-If you have any specific requirements or run into issues, feel free to ask!